breard-r/sake-app/README.md

 ## Frequently Asked Questions

+## Can I use this app without self-hosting it?

+Unfortunately, although it would be ok, there is currently no known hosted version of this application.
+This should change in the future.

 ## Can I use this app completely offline?

 Currently, you only need the network connectivity to load the application.
 Once it's loaded, it can be used without access to the network.